jsloyer/whatsnew/index.md

 ## {{site.data.keyword.Bluemix_notm}} platform
 {: #platform_category}

+### Support for resources in the European Union
+New as of: 14 December 2017

+If your services and data centers are located in Europe, {{site.data.keyword.Bluemix_notm}} now offers additional capabilities to protect your data in the European Union.
+You can request support be provided by customer success teams that are located in Europe.
+This support is available 24 hours a day, 7 days a week.
+See [Enabling the EU supported option](/docs/pricing/eusupported.html#bill_eusupported) and [Requesting support for resources in the European Union](/docs/support/index.html#eusupported) for more information.

 ### A new way to organize resources within your account
 New as of: 16 November 2017